amorist/awesome/README.md

 - [moveable](https://github.com/daybrush/moveable) - Moveable!
 Draggable!
 Resizable!
 Scalable!
 Rotatable!
 Warpable!
 Pinchable!
 Groupable!
 Snappable!
 - [cvat](https://github.com/openvinotoolkit/cvat) - Powerful and efficient Computer Vision Annotation Tool (CVAT)
 - [FluidFramework](https://github.com/microsoft/FluidFramework) - Library for building distributed, real-time collaborative web  applications
-- [vue-vben-admin](https://github.com/anncwb/vue-vben-admin) - ✨ ✨ ✨ A vue3 style Admin based on Vite2, vue3.0,  ant-design-vue 2.x, typescript，Efforts to update in progress...
+- [vue-vben-admin](https://github.com/anncwb/vue-vben-admin) - ✨ ✨ ✨ A vue3 style Admin based on Vite2, vue3.0,  ant-design-vue 2.x, typescript，vuex,vue-router,Efforts to update in progress...
 - [headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 - [remote](https://github.com/electron/remote) - Bridge JavaScript objects from the main process to the renderer process in Electron.
 - [material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
 It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.